3SConsult/PT3S/sphinx_docs/developers.rst

 For Developers
 ==============

+Welcome to the Developers page!
 This section provides resources and instructions for developers who want to contribute to PT3S or use it in their own projects.

 - **GitHub Repository:** You can find the source code and contribute to the project on our `GitHub page <https://github.com/aw3s/PT3S>`_.